Your doctor might suggest this type of treatment if you’ve had an injury or illness that makes it hard to do daily tasks.

 These licensed health professionals get specific graduate training in physical therapy.
 You may hear them called PTs or physiotherapists.

-Some PTs get a master’s degree.
-Others also have a doctorate in physical therapy.
-They must pass a national exam to get certified.To be eligible to take the national exam, a person must graduate from an accredited higher educational institution with a Doctor of Physical Therapy (DPT) degree.
-An additional state exam must be passed in order to earn a license to practice.
+As of 2015, to be eligible to sit for the national exam, you need to graduate from an accredited higher educational institution with a Doctor of Physical Therapy (DPT) degree.
+An additional state exam must also be passed to earn a license.

 In most states, you can go directly to a physical therapist without a referral from your doctor.
 Or your doctor might prescribe it.
 Check your insurance policy to see if you need a prescription to cover the cost.